thorschtn/gemSpecPages/content/de/docs/_index.md

 <h2>Proof of Concept!</h2>

+Welcome to the proof of concept for web-based publication of gematik specifications.
 The database contains selected documents (requirement documents and specifications) from Q1/2023!

-ToDo:
-- Layout improvements (e.g. tables).
-- Add document titles (Spec and ProdT) on overview pages.
-- Remove the limit on the number of menu entries (Specs).
-- Simplify the URL structure (Redirects).

-<h2>Hello World.</h2>

-Welcome to the proof of concept for web-based publication of gematik specifications.
+Testdata only!

 **Github Repository**